The Sensational Spider-Man (vol. 2): "Wild Blue Yonder" (issues 13–18)

-After all the trauma of finding Aunt May and once again defeating the Green Goblin, Spider-Man is now a full member of the Avengers, living in Stark Tower with Aunt May and Mary Jane Watson.
+After all the trauma of finding Aunt May and once again defeating the Green Goblin, Spider-Man is now a full member of the Avengers, living in Stark Tower with May and Mary Jane Watson.
 His summer-school job falls through, so he looks to the Daily Bugle for work.
 The Owl has placed a bounty on Spider-Man and the Absorbing Man and his unnamed female consultant are looking to collect.
-After a fight the unnamed woman stole Peter's wallet and starts looking for him at Aunt May and Peter's houses which are destroyed, so they leave none-the-wiser.
+After a fight the unnamed woman stole Peter's wallet and starts looking for him at May and Peter's houses which are destroyed, so they leave none-the-wiser.

 At the Daily Bugle, Peter meets the new star reporter from Iowa, named Ethan Edwards.
-Ethan had amazing powers such as flight, super human strength, ability to see in every light spectrum, energy projection and even healing powers.
+Ethan possesses a variety of superpowers, such as flight, super human strength, ability to see in every light spectrum, energy projection and even healing powers.
 Ethan's fundamentalist parents raised him to believe that "with power there must also come great responsibility" in life.
 Ethan asks Peter to train him and Peter agrees, so he takes him with the Fantastic Four to run some tests, which later on lead him to discover what he really is.

 Meanwhile, the Absorbing Man was critically wounded by the Punisher shortly after escaping from a robbery, and turns into steel to avoid bleeding to death.
 He absorbs the properties of cocaine (actually an unnamed drug, but the reference is clear enough) so the slug can be removed.
 The Owl's men use a high-powered electric fan to blow the Absorbing Man apart after he had turned into cocaine.

 The cocaine remains of the Absorbing Man are sold on the streets, and the users temporarily gain the powers of the Absorbing Man.